 1. Where to stay in Prague?

 Prague has a full range of accommodation options, from camping by the river to five-star luxury.
 Stay in the centre (Prague 1) for proximity to the main attractions, or go a little further out if you’d like to be away from the hordes of tourists.
 Prague is very walkable and has a good public transport system, so you’ll always be able to get into the centre.
-Check out Hostelbookers for hostels or Booking.com for hotels, or consider an apartment rental if you’re a group.
+Check out Booking.com for hotels or hostels, or consider an apartment rental if you’re a group.

 2. What to see in Prague/Prague attractions?